 Remote Only work promotes:

-- writing down and recording knowledge over verbal explanations.
+- Writing down and recording knowledge over oral explanations.

 While there is sometimes value in the items on the right, we have come to value the items on the left more.